 - Visit a regional garden.
 Many of them put up beautiful holiday lights in the Winter.

 - Host an ornament making party at your place.
 Serve appetizers, play carols, and provide the supplies.
-Plastic bulbs to be filled, clay, dough, popsicle sticks…whatever materials you like.
+Plastic bulbs to be filled, clay, dough, Popsicle sticks…whatever materials you like.
 Just be sure to include some examples and ideas!
-You can provide the option for everyone to keep their own ornament, or swap with each other so everyone takes home a new ornament.
-Or they all go on the family tree.
+You can provide the option for everyone to keep their own ornament, or swap with each other so everyone takes home a new ornament, with a special memory attached.
+Or if everyone agrees, they all go on the family tree!

-- Visit an indoor rock climbing gym where you can participate or spectate.
+- Visit an indoor rock climbing gym where you can participate in the challenge, or spectate.

 - Volunteer for a cause together or participate in a charitable run/walk.

 - Host a holiday or seasonal meal with fun games.
 Maybe build and/or decorate a gingerbread house.

 - Get your matching outfits (plaid anyone?)!
 Put on toques, mittens, scarfs, and Santa hats.
 Grab some candy canes, hot chocolate, and go find the perfect Christmas tree!
 While you’re dressed all festive like, make sure someone is on camera duty!
 This is the perfect opportunity for an impromptu photo-shoot!